bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

 }
 ```

-If a merchant has not enabled product filtering, you will receive an empty array for the returned facets, though products will still be returned):
+If a merchant has not enabled product filtering, you will receive an empty array for the returned facets, though products will still be returned:

 ```JSON title="Response" lineNumbers
 {